-- d) Delivery of communication infrastructure, including broadband, to enhance business and social interaction. - e) Improve the local highway network by managing out strategic highway demands. - (iv) Create Cohesive, Proud & Healthy Communities create and support cohesive communities through good place-making to achieve lively, well located and distinctive places with an increased sense of civic pride.
-To achieve this Aim, our Objectives are: - a) Protect, maintain and enhance Darlington's identity as a historic market town, set amongst countryside and surrounding villages with strong links to Railway, Quaker and industrial heritage. - b) Maintain a vibrant, attractive and safe market town centre that embraces its historic character whilst functioning as a modern centre offering retail, culture, leisure, tourism and employment opportunities. - c) Secure provision of necessary infrastructure to support growth including improvements to existing services. - d) Ensure convenient access to local goods and services. - e) Ensure residents have reasonable access to education facilities within the borough and where necessary contribute to the provision of education facilities in sustainable locations. - f) Improve access to green spaces for leisure and recreation. - g) To build healthier homes and environments that support independence at all stages of life. - h) Tackle unhealthy environments by creating walkable neighbourhoods, delivering improved infrastructure for safe, active travel and more accessible public transport. - i) Create connected neighbourhoods, with local social infrastructure and inclusive public spaces that enable people of all ages and abilities from all backgrounds to develop strong communities. - j) Create healthy workplaces, schools and leisure facilities that make the most of opportunities to encourage physical activity, healthy eating and positive mental health and wellbeing. - (v) Protect and Enhance the Countryside and Natural Environment maintain and enhance the biodiversity, character and appearance of the countryside and wildlife habitats.
-To achieve this Aim, our Objectives are:-
+- f) Improve access to green spaces for leisure and recreation. - g) To build healthier homes and environments that support independence at all stages of life. - h) Tackle unhealthy environments by creating walkable neighbourhoods, delivering radically improved infrastructure for safe, active travel and more accessible public transport. - i) Create connected neighbourhoods, strong communities and inclusive public spaces that enable people of all ages and abilities from all backgrounds to mix. - j) Design healthy workplaces, schools and leisure facilities that make the most of opportunities to encourage physical activity, healthy eating and positive mental health and wellbeing. - (v) Protect and Enhance the Countryside and Natural Environment maintain and enhance the biodiversity, character and appearance of the countryside and wildlife habitats.
+In order to achieve this aim, our objectives are: - a) Development within and around existing urban areas will be expected to protect, and add to, the boroughs rich and accessible existing Green Infrastructure network. - b) Improve the amount of quality accessible greenspace where deficiencies in provision are identified; - c) Protect and enhance bio-diversity across the Borough - d) Mitigate flood risks through environmental and ecological improvement of the River Skerne and River Tees - (vi) Protecting our Climate and Reducing Energy Consumption support the continued move towards a low carbon community by encouraging efficient use of resources, good design and well located development.
+In order to achieve this aim, our objectives are: - a) Manage flood risk from all sources. - b) Maximise opportunities to generate and use renewable energy in all developments - c) Encourage energy and water efficient design in new development - d) Locate development in areas not susceptible to flooding and encourage flood resilient design where necessary.

-- Development within and around existing urban areas will be expected to protect, and add to, the boroughs rich and accessible existing Green Infrastructure network. - b) Improve the amount of quality accessible greenspace where deficiencies in provision are identified. - c) Protect and enhance bio-diversity across the Borough. - d) Mitigate flood risks through environmental and ecological improvement of the River Skerne and River Tees. - (vi) Responding to Climate Change and Reducing Energy Consumption support the continued move towards a low carbon community by encouraging efficient use of resources, good design and well located development, whilst increasing resilience to impacts from climate change.
-To achieve this Aim, our Objectives are: - a) Manage flood risk from all sources. - b) Maximise opportunities to generate and use renewable energy in all developments. - c) Encourage energy and water efficient design in new development. - d) Locate development in areas not susceptible to flooding and encourage flood resilient design where necessary. - 55.
-The Vision, Aims and Objectives will inform the development of the Local Plan and be used to measure its effectiveness over the plan period.
+52. The vision aims and objectives will inform the development of the Local Plan and be used to measure its effectiveness over the plan period.
+Members are, therefore, asked to consider them and suggest amendments/additions as appropriate.